 Tarptent — reliability at lower cost

 Tarptent makes freestanding and semi-freestanding shelters that prioritize reliability and ease of setup alongside low weight.
-The Notch Li and ProTrail Li are favorites among AT and PCT hikers who want a proven design without the DCF price premium.
-Strong warranty and customer service reputation.
+The Notch Li is a trail favorite — proven design, silpoly construction, solid warranty.
+For hikers who want a cottage shelter without the DCF price tag, Tarptent is the most obvious answer.
+The customer service reputation is genuinely excellent.

 Six Moon Designs — best value

 Six Moon Designs offers some of the most affordable ultralight shelters in the cottage world.
-The Lunar Solo remains one of the best single-person shelters for the money — a proven design that's been on countless thru-hikes.
-The best entry point for hikers new to cottage shelters.
+The Lunar Solo is still one of the best single-person shelters for the money — been on thousands of thru-hikes, weighs around 26 oz, sets up with one trekking pole.
+If you're new to cottage shelters and want to start without committing $600 to a DCF tent, start here.

 Mountain Laurel Designs — tarp systems